Results and Impact

 BCI is committed to measuring sustainability improvements everywhere Better Cotton is produced and to evaluating the environmental, social, and economic impact of the Better Cotton Standard System.

-Results Indicator data: BCI’s Results Indicators quantitatively measure differences between Better Cotton farms and conventional farms, and are integrated into the Better Cotton Assurance Program.
+Results Indicator data: BCI’s Results Indicators quantitatively measure differences between licensed BCI Farmers and non-BCI Farmers in the same geographic area who are not participating in the BCI Programme (also referred to as Comparison Farmers) and are integrated into the Better Cotton Assurance Programme.
 Data is collected every season from a representative random sample of participating smallholders, and from all medium and large farms.
-In addition to the data recorded by Better Cotton farms, BCI collects data from farms using conventional methods in order to make a comparison.
+In addition to the data recorded by licensed BCI Farmers, BCI collects data from Comparison Farmers.

-Independent case studies: BCI also commissions independent case studies to collect data from samples of Better Cotton and conventional farms.
+Independent case studies: BCI also commissions independent case studies to collect data from samples of BCI Farmers and non-BCI Farmers.
 The findings of these case studies are then compared to the Results Indicator data reported by farmers, and used to check general directional similarities in results.
 The case studies also provide an opportunity to gather qualitative information about the Better Cotton experience directly from farmers, hearing in their own words how they feel that Better Cotton is driving change.

 By ‘impact’, we mean the positive and negative long-term effects resulting from the implementation of a Better Cotton Standard System, either directly or indirectly, intended or unintended (from the ISEAL Impacts Code, adapted from OECD Glossary).
 Impact takes time to achieve and measure, but BCI has already commissioned studies and partnered with academic institutions to seek greater understanding of the impact of Better Cotton on the people who produce it and on the environment.
 Further studies are in progress and findings will be shared as they become available.